jamesponeal/SPR-BaristaMatic/README.md

 ### Tests

 A test file is included in the repository, located in the /spec folder.
 This test file can be run by typing "rspec spec/barista_spec.rb" from the command line.

+### Contact

+If you have questions or comments about this application please contact me at: jamesponeal@gmail.com